 E. “Whether the parties have been in a substantive dating relationship.”
 What?
-Did they write this during a drunken toga party?
+This one is really vague.
+Let's look at courts interpret it.

 What is a “Dating Relationship”?

 1. The length of time of the relationship.
-However, the law doesn’t say how long it has to be, so that doesn’t give us much clarity.
+However, the law doesn’t say how long it has to be to qualify, so that doesn’t give us much clarity.
 A week, a month, a year?
 We don’t know.

 3. The frequency of interaction between the parties.
 Phone calls, visits, living together?
 Going out every Friday night together to the Moose Lodge?
-Again, we don’t have any clear objective standard at all.
+Again, we don’t have a clear objective standard.

 4. If terminated, the length of time elapsed since the termination of the relationship.
-But there is again no specific time that has to elapse.
+There is no specific time set out in the law that has to elapse since the relationship ended.
 Is it a month, six months, a year.
 No one knows.

 If your case comes out of a dating relationship, rather than a marriage or having children, you have an opportunity to win before you even get to the issue of whether there is abuse or not, by showing that it was too long ago, or the relationship was too brief to really qualify under this law.
 Since the standard is vague, you have ample room to argue for your viewpoint.
 How exactly to make these arguments will be covered in depth later.

-You should review the information at Guidelines for Judicial Practice, Section 3:02 and its commentary.
+You should review the information at Guidelines for Judicial Practice: Abuse Protection Orders, Section 3:02 and its commentary.
 It will help a little.

 Really Five Variations of Restraining Orders.